spang-lab/FastqPuri/README.md

 FastqPuri as follows:

 ```
-$ singularity run --bind .:/tmp shub://jengelmann/FastqPuri
+$ singularity shell --bind .:/tmp shub://jengelmann/FastqPuri
 ```

 The parameter suggested here for `--bind` mounts the same directories as applied in our suggestions for docker.
-Without an additional script provided as parameter, this call opens a shell in the container, similar to a call to `singularity shell..`.
+This call opens a shell in the container.
 In order to execute a script from the current directory, call singularity as follows:

 ```
 $ singularity run --bind .:/tmp shub://jengelmann/FastqPuri /tmp/pipeline.sh